fluttercommunity/flutter_workmanager/IOS_SETUP.md

 # iOS Installation

-Background task on iOS work very different than on Android.
+Background tasks on iOS work very differently than on Android.
 Before anything, make sure you've added the following key to your project's `Info.plist`:
 ```
 <key>UIBackgroundModes</key>